 Puerto Rico FASTSIGNS® Team Recognized by the International Franchise Association as a Franchisee of the Year

 DALLAS, Sept.
-3, 2019 /PRNewswire/ -- Jose Corujo, Juan A. Rivera, and Teresa Caballero, Master franchisees and owners of all three FASTSIGNS Puerto Rico locations, have been recognized by the International Franchise Association (IFA) with its annual Franchisee of the Year Award during the IFA's Franchise Action Network Annual Meeting this month.
+3, 2019 /PRNewswire-HISPANIC PR WIRE/ -- Jose Corujo, Juan A. Rivera, and Teresa Caballero, Master franchisees and owners of all three FASTSIGNS Puerto Rico locations, have been recognized by the International Franchise Association (IFA) with its annual Franchisee of the Year Award during the IFA's Franchise Action Network Annual Meeting this month.

 The Franchisee of the Year award recognizes top performers from various franchise brands whose outstanding performance and contributions enhance the growth and development of the franchising model and their specific brand.